Fantastic least gecko: Morphology

-A medium-size gecko of the genus Sphaerodactylus.
+A medium-sized gecko of the genus Sphaerodactylus.
 Dorsal scales are keeled in texture, acute to cycloid in shape, and slightly imbricate.
-Color pattern is sexually dichromatic, and varies greatly between subspecies.
+The color pattern is sexually dichromatic, and varies greatly between subspecies.

-Dorsal ground color of both sexes is brown to ochre.
-The head color is light brown which may be with or without markings, which may include dark stripes broken into small brown spots, or spots that fuse to produce dark head with light stripes for spots.
-There is no dark scapular patch or ocelli in both sexes, a characteristic that frequently seen in other species.
+The dorsal ground color of both sexes is brown to ochre.
+The head color is light brown which may be with or without markings, including dark stripes broken into small brown spots, or spots that fuse to produce a dark head with light stripes for spots.
+There is no dark scapular patch or ocelli in both sexes, a characteristic that is frequently seen in other species.
 The dorsal coloration is (salt and pepper) mottled with light and dark scales, either of which may dominate.
-The tail may contain dark edged light ocelli (usually paired) irregularly arranged along dorsal surface.
-Throat grayish and distinctly lineate, with lines extending posteriorly from the tip of the snot.
+The tail may contain dark-edged light ocelli (usually paired) irregularly arranged along the dorsal surface.
+Throat is grayish and distinctly lineate, with lines extending posteriorly from the tip of the snot.
 Venter is uniformly white or with dark spackling.

 Subspecies

-Nine subspecies have been described, each of which has a very restricted range and varies in coloration and other physical characteristics.
+Nine subspecies have been described, each with a very restricted range and varies in coloration and other physical characteristics.